Also known as

-The arrowroot plant is native to the tropics of South America.
-Technically derived as the edible starch from a rhizome of Maranta species, it has roots which date as early as 7000 years ago.
-The Arawak Indians called it the Aru-aru (meal of meals).
-The Arawaks used the substance to draw out toxins from people wounded by poison arrows.
-Its name is thought to be derived from that practice.
-It has a long history of cultivation by native peoples, who developed an extensive treatment process for extracting the usable arrowroot powder from the roots.
+The tribes called it the Aru-aru (meal of meals), and followed a laborious treatment process to extract the usable arrowroot powder from the roots.
 The roots are washed, scraped, beaten, soaked, pulped, and finally forced through a sieve.
-The liquid and fine powders which make it through the sieve are dried, leaving the useful arrowroot powder behind.
+The liquid and fine powders, which make it through the sieve, are dried, leaving the useful arrowroot powder behind.

-In India, arrowroot is commonly called Kooya with sizes ranging from 2 feet to 5 feet and colour which may be white to purplish.
-The underground stem of the plant is the edible portion which yields flour.
+In India, arrowroot is commonly called kooya.
+It has a white to purplish color, and grows in sizes ranging from 2 feet to 5 feet.
+The underground stem of the plant is the edible portion, which yields flour.
 As such arrowroot has no flavour.
 It is a fine white powder, with a feel very similar to that of cornstarch.

 How to select

-· The starch is primarily used as a thickener in many foods such as puddings and sauces.
-Since it is extremely bland, it is suitable for neutral diets.
+• The starch is primarily used as a thickener in many foods such as puddings and sauces.

 • The whole root can be used in recipes too.
 The papery layer should be peeled off before the root is boiled or fried.
-Thus, it can be used as chips seasoned with salt and flavoured with spices.
+It can be prepared into chips, flavoured with salt and/or spices.

-· Use it in the bakery as a thickening agent for fruit pie fillings and glazes.
-It is also used in preparation of arrowroot cookies.
+• In baking, it is used as a thickening agent for fruit pie fillings and glazes.
+It is also used in the preparation of arrowroot cookies.
 It makes shimmering fruit gels.

-• It is also used in the preparation of homemade ice cream since it aids in prevention of formation of ice crystals.
+• It is also used in the preparation of homemade ice cream since it prevents the formation of ice crystals.

-· Korean cuisine uses arrowroot in form of noodles.
+• Korean cuisine uses arrowroot in the form of noodles.
 Other oriental cuisines also use it for thickening acidic foods such as sweet and sour sauce etc.

 How to store

-• It is said to relieve stomach disorders, especially for bowel complaints in convalescents.
+• It is said to relieve stomach disorders, especially bowel complaints in convalescents.